jackjosnlv/XposedTools/README.md

 - Create the `xposed.prop` file that serves as label for the published package.
 - Create a flashable ZIP file to install the Xposed framework.

-It can also compile the Java part of the framework, called `XposedBridge.jar`.
+It can also compile the Java part of the framework, called `ZposedBridge.jar`.

 You can call `./build.pl --help` to get a list of allowed options.
 Usually, it's enough to specify the `-t` option, e.g `./build.pl -t arm,x86:21` to build ARM and x86 files for SDK 21 (Android 5.0).